sahandmhmmdi/Image-to-Excel-Python/README.md

+OCR image processing project using EasyOCR to extract numeric tables from images and export to Excel using Python and Pandas.

 # 🧠 Image to Excel – OCR Table Extractor

 This Python project allows you to extract numerical data from industrial measurement images using **EasyOCR**, clean and structure the data, and export it to an Excel file.